Skip to main content

 These interventions demonstrate that you are a central participant in your own health outcome.
 By consciously managing your diet, exercise, and hydration, you are actively steering your physiology toward resilience.
 For instance, a nutritional plan centered on whole, unprocessed foods provides the fiber, healthy fats, and micronutrients needed to maintain a favorable lipid profile.

-A consistent exercise regimen, blending both and cardiovascular work, strengthens the heart muscle, improves vascular function, and enhances insulin sensitivity, all of which are cornerstones of cardiovascular health.
+A consistent exercise regimen, blending both resistance training and cardiovascular work, strengthens the heart muscle, improves vascular function, and enhances insulin sensitivity, all of which are cornerstones of cardiovascular health.
 This integrated approach transforms TRT from a simple prescription into a comprehensive, personalized wellness protocol.

 • Nutrition ∞ Focus on a diet rich in lean proteins, healthy fats, and complex carbohydrates from whole food sources.
 This approach supports fat loss, which in itself improves cardiovascular markers.